KJMaldonado7/Project4_Energy_Consumption/README.md

 ## Compiling, Training, and Evaluating the Models

-### Housing Characterics - Keisha, Joseph
+### Housing Characterics
 Upon employing machine learning techniques to generate predictions based on our designated dataset, our objective was to attain a minimum accuracy threshold of 75% or an R-squared value of 0.75.
 This pursuit led us to explore various models, including Linear Regression, Random Forest, CatBoost, LightGBM, and Deep Learning Network.

 Throughout our exploration, we meticulously adjusted hyperparameters, engineered features, manipulated targets, and implemented diverse data splits to mitigate the risk of model overfitting.
 However, it was only upon the decision to discretize the target variables that we ultimately observed favorable outcomes from our model.
 Subsequently, we refined our approach, employing linear regression with binned targets to achieve the desired results.

 The findings from our analyses, along with their corresponding results, have been meticulously summarized in the tables provided below.
-The finalized model, documented as Final_Housing_Characteristics_Classification_ML.ipynb, and Final_Housing_Characteristics_Regression_ML.ipynb encapsulates our approach and outcomes comprehensively.
+You can find our optimization attempts in the `Optimizations` directory.
+The finalized models can be found in the main repo documented as `Final_Housing_Characteristics_Classification_ML.ipynb`, and `Final_Housing_Characteristics_Regression_ML.ipynb`.
+These encapsulate our approach and outcomes comprehensively.

 To predict energy consumption or Total BTU, based on housing characteristics (i.e., type of home, # of rooms in the room, roofing type, insulation type, etc.), machine learning models for regression were first selected, before shifting to classification models.